Wednesday, 25 May 2022

 Racist Ideology:

 I emphasised in my email to BBC London News how policing in the UK is steeped in racist (and sexist) ideology and until those ideologies are independently uprooted, deconstructed, evaluated and reviewed with appropriate cutting edge research, together with significant action, then real change is not going to happen.
-And by change, I mean change that's in line with our current twenty-first century and the sophisticated demands of that twenty-first century, especially institutional racism, as it is one of the most major concerns for Black people living in the UK, particularly for young boys/men.
+And by change, I mean change that's in line with our current twenty-first century and the sophisticated demands of that twenty-first century, especially institutional racism, as it is one of the most major concerns for black people living in the UK, particularly for young boys/men.

 The roots of policing policies and practices have to be pulled up and new thoughts and ideas that are revolutionarily inclusive and diverse have to be replanted.
 It's not just about placing a big dressing on an open wound or police culture because that open wound has been festering for many years.
-It's also about a complete change of police recruitment training and promotion policies that root out any racist, sexist, misogynistic, and homophobic attitudes and behaviours.
+It's about a complete change of police recruitment training and promotion policies that root out any racist, sexist, misogynistic, and homophobic attitudes and behaviours.

 New Commissioner: